sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 Assume you have 16 pieces of pizza and 5 people.
 If everyone gets the same number of slices, how many slices does each person get?
 Are there any leftover pieces?

 In industry, a **flowchart** is used to describe a process through symbols and text.
 A flowchart usually does not show variable declarations, but it can show assignment statements (drawn as rectangle) and output statements (drawn as rhomboid).

-Figure 3 contains a flowchart of a process that relies on integer division to compute the number of pizza slices per person based on the total number of slices and the total number of people.
+The flowchart in figure 3 shows a process to compute the fair distribution of pizza slices among a number of people.
-The flowchart also computes the number of leftover slices if the total number of slices is not evenly divided among the number of people.
+The process relies on integer division to determine slices per person, and the mod operator to determine remaining slices.

 .. figure:: Figures/flow_1.png
     :figclass: align-center